MSSP ACOs: 2025 Final Rule Impact

 • eCQM Incentives: Starting in 2025, an adjustment will award points for each submitted eCQM that meets requirements, encouraging ACOs to report electronically.

 The Shared Savings Program will also refine its financial methodologies to better support ACOs, especially those serving underserved communities.
 This includes a new health equity benchmark adjustment and a revised approach to handling improper payments and anomalous billing activities.
-Changes are also proposed to simplify beneficiary information notifications and align program policies with current antitrust guidelines.
+Changes are also meant to simplify beneficiary information notifications and align program policies with current antitrust guidelines.